Denis O'Conor Don

-Denis Armar O'Conor, O'Conor Don (Donnchadh Ó Conchubhair Donn; 1912–10 July 2000) was hereditary Chief of the Name O'Conor, and is a direct descendant of Tairrdelbach Ua Conchobair, the last High King of Ireland with a surviving male-line lineage and was seen by some as a nominal claimant to that defunct position.
+Denis Armar O'Conor, O'Conor Don (Donnchadh Ó Conchubhair Donn; 1912–10 July 2000) was hereditary Chief of the Name O'Conor, and a direct descendant of Tairrdelbach Ua Conchobair, the last High King of Ireland with a surviving male-line lineage, and was seen by some as a nominal claimant to that defunct position.

 Early years

 Denis Armar O'Conor was born in London in January 1912.
-His father Charles William O'Conor, the son of Denis Maurice O'Conor second son of Denis O'Conor, O'Conor Don, and Ellen Isabella Kevill-Davies daughter of Rev. William Trevalyan Kevill-Davies of Croft Castle.
+His father, Charles William O'Conor, the son of Denis Maurice O'Conor (younger son of Denis O'Conor, O'Conor Don), and Ellen Isabella Kevill-Davies daughter of Rev. William Trevalyan Kevill-Davies of Croft Castle.
 His father was the nephew of Charles Owen O'Conor, O'Conor Don.
-Charles William lived at his mothers family home of Croft Castle in Herefordshire.
-His mother Evelyn Lowry-Corry was the daughter of Admiral Hon.
-Armar Lowry-Corry, a younger son of the Armar Lowry-Corry, 3rd Earl Belmore and Geraldine King-King daughter of James King King of Stanton Park House, Herefordshire.
+Charles William lived at Ashley Moor house close to his mothers family home of Croft Castle in Herefordshire.

+His mother, Evelyn Lowry-Corry, was the daughter of Admiral Hon.
+Armar Lowry-Corry, (a younger son of the Armar Lowry-Corry, 3rd Earl Belmore) and Geraldine King-King daughter of James King King of Staunton Park House, Herefordshire.
 His grandmother Geraldine was also a niece of Lieutenant General Colin MacKenzie.

 The young Denis won a classical bursary to Downside where he was captain of boxing.

 Life

 He went to the Royal Military Academy Sandhurst in 1930.
 He continued to box there and was also noted for his horsemanship, originally learned from his father and honed while hunting in Ireland and Herefordshire.
 Despite the harsh discipline at Sandhurst, he managed to lead a hectic social life in London.

-In 1931 he was commissioned in to the Lincolnshire Regiment and served in India and China.
+In 1931, he was commissioned to the Lincolnshire Regiment and served in India and China.
 India especially gave him the opportunity to hunt, play polo, go pig-sticking and shoot.
 He had one of the highest handicaps at polo in India and China during his time there, and played against the American army in the Philippines; in China he owned and trained horses, one of which, Kilrea, won several races in Hong Kong.
-A wild and spirited young man with an eye for the girls, he enjoyed Army life in the East to the limit and often beyond.
+A wild and spirited young man with an eye for the girls, he enjoyed Army life in the East "to the limit and often beyond".

 In the Second World War, O'Conor saw action at the Battle of Dunkirk, however he saw no further action due to a training accident involving a grenade.
 However, he continued in the military in a training and administrative capacity.
 He retired with the rank of Major in 1946 and moved to live in Roundwood, County Wicklow, where his father had bought a farm.
 He was not well off and he abandoned farming to become a representative for a firm that sold tractors to farmers.
 Later he became an inspector for the Society for the Prevention of Cruelty to Animals.